isprojects/mstform/README.md

 ### Arrays

 `converters.stringArray`: raw value is an array of strings. value is an observable array of strings.
+Note that this is for using arrays as a value.
+When you want the user to be able to add items to the array, using `RepeatingForm` instead.

 ### Models